Solar Energy Lighting Up The Way To Financial Inclusion

 The capacity for financial inclusion to improve economic livelihood is well documented.
 Thinking creatively to develop products linked to everyday consumption needs – like electricity, water and food – could provide a sustainable and innovate pathway to delivering on this inclusion promise.

-Peter Kawumi is the Manager Competitive Strategies at Financial Sector Deepening (FSD) Uganda and is actively working to promote the use of technology to eradicate poverty.
+Peter Kawumi is the former Manager Competitive Strategies at Financial Sector Deepening (FSD) Uganda and is actively working to promote the use of technology to eradicate poverty.
 Follow him on twitter @pkawumi